Ben Compton QC

 Ben Compton QC is a specialist advocate in health and safety renowned for his extensive experience in civil and criminal courts, subsequent appeals at the Court of Appeal, and the Supreme Court, together with jury inquests throughout the UK.

-The vast majority of Ben’s health and safety practice is spent representing corporate defendants and company directors and employees in complex workplace accidents, which result in fatalities or serious injuries.
+The vast majority of Ben’s health and safety practice is spent representing corporate defendants and company directors and employees in complex workplace accidents, be they on land or at sea, which result in fatalities or serious injuries.
 His clients have included some of the country’s leading, corporations, retailers, construction companies, care homes, leisure companies and public bodies.

 Health, Safety & Environment